Here’s a rundown of the 10 books I read in April. It is a diverse collection that contains a few gems. Happy reading!

 Plan of Attack by Bob Woodward

 I started Woodward’s trilogy on the wars in Afghanistan and Iraq last month.
-The first volume tackled to decision points leading to war in Afghanistan.
+The first volume tackled the decision points leading to war in Afghanistan.
 This second volume looks at the steps leading to war in Iraq.
 It is a bit harder to read than the first volume.
 After reading the first installment, you have the ability to predict with remarkable accuracy how certain players are going to respond to situations.
 I found myself muttering, “Well, I know what Cheney it going to say” or “I know Powell is not going to be happy with that!”
 This makes for a laborious read.

 While a bit tedious, I appreciate books such as this one: Little commentary and analysis.
 Tons of direct quotes and resulting decisions.
 Leadership books are often trite generalizations with 25% content and 75% fluff.
 While obviously not billed as a leadership book, I’d much rather read accounts that give insider information that led to serious leadership situations.
 You can easily glean lesson from the narrative provided.